-Where $e_\alpha$ is the pure strategy associated with the $\alpha$-th component of $\pi_i$. \end{definition}
+where $e_\alpha$ is the pure strategy associated with the $\alpha$-th component of $\pi_i$. \end{definition}

-We observe that the term in the parenthesis is the surplus of utility that the pure strategy $e_{\alpha}$ obtains over the weighted average of the other pure strategies.
-Furthermore, note that for the case $q=0$ we retrieve the standard definition of gradient minus a normalisation term.
+Note that the term in the parentheses is the surplus utility that action $\alpha$ at state $s$ obtains over the weighted average of the other actions.
+Furthermore, note that for the case $q=0$ we retrieve the standard definition of gradient minus a standard normalisation term.